AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/annotations/overview.md

 ## View annotations

-You can view annotations in a number of ways: as a [!UICONTROL Line] visualization (since it is trended data), as a [!UICONTROL Freeform] table, a [!UICONTROL Bar] chart, or in an exported .pdf file.
+You can view annotations in a number of ways: in a [!UICONTROL Line] visualization (since it is trended data), in a [!UICONTROL Freeform] table, a [!UICONTROL Bar] chart, or in an exported .pdf file.

 ### Line visualization